-My research into traditional felt making has led me to felt workshops around the world, from the deepest darkest depths of Wales, to warmer climes - Alicante in Spain and central Turkey.
+My research into traditional felt making has led me to felt workshops around the world, from the depths of Wales, to Alicante in Spain and a little village in central Turkey.

 Every region has their own story as to how felt came about.
 The origins of felt in Persia are ascribed to Solomon’s son who was a shepherd.
 He was sure that his sheep’s wool could be made into waterproof mats without the aid of a loom, but try as he might he could not make the fibres stick together.
 He stamped about on the fleece crying large tears of frustration... in doing so, the fibres started sticking together.
 And behold!
 He had discovered felt...!

 Here are some photos and a bit about my recent trip to Turkey.

 I found these hanging outside a shop - they are stiff felt cloaks known as kepenek and are worn by shepherds in Turkey to protect them from heat in summer and from cold and wet in winter.